What Is Implied Volatility

 I explained you that volatility is a description for price movements or the fluctuation range of prices.
 Now imagine, you would like to sell an option for a stock today.
 The question is, how strongly will the price of the stock swing tomorrow, the next week or the next month?
 In other words, how strong or weak will be the volatility tomorrow, the next week, the next month, etc.?

-And that’s actually already the explanation of what implied volatility is.
+And that’s actually already the explanation of what implied volatility in options is.
 It’s the expected fluctuation of the prices of a security in the future.
 That’s it.

 Again, this explanation is a simplified one for beginners.
 There is much more to explain about implied volatility.
 And if you would like to know a bit more about it, then continue with the next section folks.

 As I mentioned, implied volatility in options is one of the most important metrics for option sellers.
 To be more exact – every option seller is looking for a high implied volatility.
 The reason for this is simple, the higher the implied volatility the higher the premium an option seller would get.

 There are can be several situations implied volatility could rise or fall.
 As you have learned, implied volatility represents the expected fluctuation of prices of a stock, currency, commodity, etc. When the market participants expect a higher fluctuation range, they are willing to pay more money for option sellers.
 One example for an expected higher fluctuation range of prices is the time before earnings announcements.

 When stock companies are publishing their quarterly earnings, a lot of stocks can be very volatile.
 And there are a lot of professional traders are looking for protection from losses because they expect higher fluctuations (volatility).
 And as options were designed to protect from losses (hedging), professional traders are buying options before the earnings announcements.
 During this time, they are willing to pay more money to option sellers than usual.